flowchart LR

 Linking with remote

-: Import an existing project from remote server.git remote add origin [URL]
+git clone [URL]: Import an existing project from remote server.git remote add origin [URL]: link directly the local repository with a remote

 Authentication of your computer and the remote server